arduino/arduino-ide/README.md

 * Before posting, please check if the same problem has been already reported by someone else to avoid duplicates.
 * Remember to include as much detail as you can about your hardware set-up, code and steps for reproducing the issue.
 Make sure you're using an original Arduino board.

+### Security

+If you think you found a vulnerability or other security-related bug in this project, please read our [security policy](https://github.com/arduino/arduino-ide/security/policy) and report the bug to our Security Team 🛡️ Thank you!

+e-mail contact: security@arduino.cc

 ## Contributions and development

 Contributions are very welcome!
 You can browse the list of open issues to see what's needed and then you can submit your code using a Pull Request.
 Please provide detailed descriptions.
 We also appreciate any help in testing issues and patches contributed by other users.